-A Net-Zero Compost Bin is the ultimate must-have for all eco-friendly gardeners and composters alike.
-This chic stainless steel compost bucket with lid gives your compost pile & garbage extra mileage without subjecting you to smells during the process.
+A Net-Zero Compost Bin is the ultimate must-have for all eco-friendly gardeners and composters.
+This chic stainless steel compost bucket with a lid gives your compost pile & garbage extra mileage without subjecting you to smells.

 Joseph Joseph 30016 Intelligent Waste Compost Bin Food Waste Caddy with Odor Filter and Ventilation, 1 Gallon / 4 liters, Graphite design with stainless steel handle.

 The Bokashi One Bench Bin is a handy collector of kitchen scraps, small enough to sit on the kitchen bench.
-Stop your kitchen waste becoming landfill!
+Stop your kitchen waste from becoming a landfill!

 EcoCrock Compost Bin (Green/White) is a contemporary countertop composter with a dual bucket design for easy removal and a charcoal filter that eliminates odor.

-Joseph Joseph Stack 4 - Editions (Sky) has easy -access flip-top lid, stainless steel carry handle, and a liner-retaining hole inside keeps liner tidy
+Joseph Joseph Stack 4 - Editions (Sky) has easy -access flip-top lid, stainless steel carry handle, and a liner-retaining hole inside that keeps the liner tidy.

 Buying an indoor or outdoor compost bin.